The first Cochrane review of the research relating to the administration of Anti-D during pregnancy was undertaken in 1996.

 Nearly twenty years later, September 2015 saw the publication of the latest update.
-During that time, however, the only changes have been to the format, as the Cochrane Collaboration has updated their approach to the presentation of information.
-No relevant new trials have been published, and the reviewers’ conclusions haven’t really changed.
+During that time, however, the only changes were to the format, as the Cochrane Collaboration has updated their approach to the presentation of information.
+No relevant new trials had been published, and the reviewers’ conclusions haven’t really changed.

 “Two average to poor-quality trials, involving over 4500 women, compared anti-D prophylaxis with no treatment.
 When women received anti-D at 28 and 34 weeks’ gestation, relative risk (RR) of immunisation during pregnancy was 0.42 (95% confidence interval (CI) 0.15 to 1.17); after the birth of a Rh-positive infant the RR was 0.42 (95% CI 0.15 to 1.17); and within 12 months after birth of a Rh-positive infant the RR was 0.41 (95% CI 0.16 to 1.04).
 While none of these differences were statistically significant, the risk difference (RD) between anti-D and no treatment was significant (RD -0.01, 95% CI -0.01 to 0.00) suggesting reduced incidence of immunisation after anti-D prophylaxis.